bartekldw/dice_simulator_deluxe_3000/README.md

 Because why not?
 And also: practice, pain, and plotting my future dice empire.

+### 🧊 Disclaimer
+This project won't help you pass math, fix your code, or get you a girlfriend.
+But hey, it's got a colorful graph — and that's something.

 ### 🛠️ How to run it

 ```bash